KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws2-create/2add.md

 An untracked file is a file that Git doesn't know about.
 You have to explicitly ask Git to track a file.
 Git doesn't do this automatically in case you accidentally include files that shouldn't be in source control (such as large files or application files).
    {% endhint %}

-1. We can add the file to git and stage the file at the same time by typing `git add cocktails.txt` <i class="fa fa-share fa-rotate-180"></i>.
+1. We can add the file to Git and stage the file at the same time by typing `git add cocktails.txt` <i class="fa fa-share fa-rotate-180"></i>.

 1. Let's check out the status again.
 This time the terminal lists _cocktails.txt_ as a change to be committed.
-GitKraken also shows the file in **Staged Files**.
    ```
 **[terminal]
 **[prompt LadyDev@Coding&Cocktails]**[path  ~/CodingAndCocktails/VersionControl/MyFirstRepo (master)]